Skip to content

 Getting your environment set up

-1. Set up Sphinx This applies if you are working on a project that uses Sphinx to render the documentation.
+If you are working on a project that uses Sphinx to render the documentation, continue with:

-2. Command line cheat sheet This reference will help remind you of the basic commands needed to work with files on the command line.
+This reference will remind you of the basic commands needed to work with files on the command line.